Last updated 5 February 2019

-Legislation passed by state and federal governments requires both employer and employee to regulate their conduct in relation to one another by imposing certain minimum standards.
+Legislation passed by state and federal governments requires both the employer and employee to regulate their conduct in relation to one another by imposing certain minimum standards.
 In that regard, relevant minimum standards are imposed in Queensland by the:

 - Industrial Relations Act 2016 (Qld) (Industrial Relations Act)

 - Anti-Discrimination Act 1991 (Qld) (Anti-discrimination Act)